CX-Box/cxbox-doc/docs/widget/type/headerwidget/headerwidget.md

 This array is usually empty.

-However, if you need to use field values for displaying data (for example, to dynamically generate a header based on a field value see [Title Color](#TitleColor) ), you should add the required field with the hidden type — this way the frontend will be able to retrieve its value.
+However, if you need to use field values for displaying data (for example, to dynamically generate a header based on a field value see [Title Color](#TitleColor) ), you should add the required field with the [Field hidden](/widget/fields/field/hidden/hidden/) type — this way the frontend will be able to retrieve its value.

 ```json